jefdaj/horcrux/README.md

    You could re-run them yourself separately.
    Then you only have to trust the TAILS + Debian developers.

-3. Right after generating your master password, open it in a text editor and manually change some characters.
+3. Right after generating your master password, manually change some characters.
 This protects against bugs in the system random number generator or me somehow having it generate easy-to-guess passwords.
    Horcrux will prompt you to do that.
-(NOTE: not implemented yet)

 The offline environment might seem like too much work, but is necessary if you want to protect something important, like cryptocurrency or highly sensitive documents.